VineethChivukula/COF-C02/notes/StoredProcedures.md

 ## Example:

 Let us say you have a table called `employees` which has columns id, name, department, and salary.
 Assume that there is data present in that table.
-If you want to find out the count of employees who belong to a particular department using stored procedure, you can do it as follows:
+If you want to find out the count of employees who belong to a particular department using stored procedure, you can do so as follows:

 ### 1. SQL Scripting